idrinth-thalui/core/dialogue/PlayerTavernDialogue01.md

 - 2q.1: "I grieve with you.
 I heard many a tale from the Great War, and to think my own people started this madness...May you find peace someday."
 - 2r.1: "The ones driven by Fate rarely find peace.
 If i can lend you assistance, I will."
 - 2s.1: "A strange tale.
 Yet I have seen many things I believed were not possible. may you find your way home again."
 - 2t.1: "I am glad your wish came true.
-May Trinimac grant you strenght if your dream turns out not as perfect as you hoped."
+May Trinimac grant you strength if your dream turns out not as perfect as you hoped."

 - Idrinth: "I thank you, that was all I wanted to know for now.
 Perhaps we can refrain our little chitchat one day?"